 December through August is the primary kite season.
 For the most consistent afternoons and warmest water, April to August is the sweet spot.
 For strong frontal conditions with holiday timing, December to February works well.
 Avoid September and October for a dedicated kite trip.

-Book lessons at KiteDR or ask on WhatsApp about current conditions before you travel.
+Book a kiteboarding lesson in Cabarete or ask on WhatsApp about current conditions before you travel.
+KiteDR runs beginner courses through the full kite season, with all equipment provided.